Marie-Hélène Cousineau: Background

 Marie-Hélène Cousineau was born in Montreal, Quebec, Canada.
 She received her undergraduate degree in art history from the Université Laval, an MA in art history from the Université du Québec à Montréal and an MFA in communication studies and production from the University of Iowa in Iowa City.
 She has taught at different colleges and at Concordia University in Montreal.

-Cosinueau moved to Igloolik in 1990 to work with Zacharias Kunuk to establish the Tarriaksuk Video Centre.
+Cousineau moved to Igloolik in 1990 to work with Zacharias Kunuk to establish the Tarriaksuk Video Centre.
 While in Igloolik she gave a class through the Arctic College in Igloolik on how to make videos.
-From this class Cosineau was inspired to create a Survey for a Woman’s Video Workshop (1991).
+From this class Cousineau was inspired to create a Survey for a Woman’s Video Workshop (1991).
 This film featured women who wanted to learn to make videos.
 It was used in a funding application and in 1991 Arnait Ikajurtigiit – which translates to “women helping each other was founded.

 Career

 Arnait was registered originally as a nonprofit organization.
 Susan Avingaq, Madeline Ivalu, and Mathilda Hanniliaq, all women from Igloolik along with Cousineau signed as founders of Arnait.
 Later, Arnait incorporated as a for-profit company to have access to financing.
-Susan Avingaq, Madeline Ivalu, and Cousineau were the partners in the company, Arnait Video Productions Inc. Cosineau acted as a writer, director and producer at Arnait.
+Susan Avingaq, Madeline Ivalu, and Cousineau were the partners in the company, Arnait Video Productions Inc. Cousineau acted as a writer, director and producer at Arnait.

 In their early work, Arnait utilized short format video to tell women’s stories.
 In Qulliq (1993), members of Arnait reenact a traditional women’s activity – the lighting of the qulliq, or the seal oil lamp.
 In Attagutalak Starvation (1992), village elder Rose Ukkumaluk recounts the tale of Attagutaaluk, a woman who survived winter starvation by resorting to cannibalism.
 With Inuit Midwives (1991), the collective recorded 9hrs of interviews, to preserve Inuit oral storytelling traditions.
 Arnait was also an early adopter of Internet streaming technologies, producing Live from the Tundra over the course of five days in August 2001.
 Around this time, the members of Arnait were involved in the creation of Atanarjuat (The Fast Runner).
 The experience in the production of Antanarjuat inspired them to create feature films such as Before Tomorrow (2008) and Restless River (2019).
-Cosineau also acted as the producer on two television series based in the North – The Uluit: Champions of the North (2011) and Sivummut: Going Forward (2014).
+Cousineau also acted as the producer on two television series based in the North – The Uluit: Champions of the North (2011) and Sivummut: Going Forward (2014).
 Arnait has also embarked upon community-based cultural exchange projects in Oaxaca, Mexico and Nuuk, Greenland, extending their original mission to include the voices of indigenous people from outside of Igloolik.
 Arnait also operates an online channel on Isuma.tv, a collaborative multimedia platform for indigenous filmmakers and media organizations.

+Samuel Cohn-Cousineau, her son with Norman Cohn, is also a screenwriter and film producer, whose work has included collaborations with his mother on Tia and Piujuq and with Kunuk on Wrong Husband (Uiksaringitara).